conan-io/docs/reference/commands/new.rst

   Its variables are: ``name``, ``version``

+- **workspace**:
+  Creates a local project with some editable packages and a ``conanws.yml`` that represents it.

+  It does not use variables.

 By default, all ``name`` and ``version`` variables are set to ``mypkg`` and ``0.1``, respectively, if not provided by the user.